 In this episode

-- Natural and human made locations at risk from climate change
+- Colleen and Adam talk about the natural and human made locations at risk from climate change

-- How we can assess an area's climate vulnerability
+- Colleen asks how we can assess an area's climate vulnerability

-- Tough decisions we'll have to make about places that we might have to let go
+- Adam explain the tough decisions we'll have to make about places that we might have to let go

 Timing and cues